Fetal alcohol spectrum disorder: 2016 CDC controversy

 In 2016, a CDC press release and infographic entitled "More than 3 million US women at risk for alcohol-exposed pregnancy" caused controversy.
 The CDC release contained the message "The risk is real.
 Why take the chance?".
 Darlena Cunha of Time magazine interpreted the infographic as telling all women of child-bearing age not to drink at all, in case they might accidentally fall pregnant, and called them "scare tactics" and "shaming recommendations".
 Julie Beck said that the infographic insinuated that "your womb is a Schrödinger's box and you shouldn't pour alcohol into it unless you've peeked in there to be 100 percent sure the coast is clear".
 The CDC later clarified that the infographic was not intended to make any new guidelines or recommendations for women who are not pregnant, but rather to encourage conversations about alcohol with health professionals.
 Nonetheless, half of all pregnancies in developed countries and over 80% in developing countries are unplanned.
 Many women do not realize they are pregnant during the early stages and continue drinking when pregnant.

 In fiction

-In Aldous Huxley's 1932 novel Brave New World (where all fetuses are gestated in vitro in a factory), lower caste fetuses are created by receiving alcohol transfusions (Bokanovsky Process) to reduce intelligence and height, thus conditioning them for simple, menial tasks.
+In Aldous Huxley's 1932 novel Brave New World (where all fetuses are gestated in vitro in a factory), lower caste fetuses are created by receiving alcohol transfusions (Bokanovsky's Process) to reduce intelligence and height, thus conditioning them for simple, menial tasks.
 Connections between alcohol and incubating embryos are made multiple times in the novel.